Rodneyomukuti/ICIPE_Bioinformatics-Internship/README.md

 To apply molecular biology and bioinformatic knowledge in conservation biology

 # Skills
-•	Critical thinking
+## Short term
+- Communication

-•	Problem solving
+- Problem solving

-•	Communication and presentation
+- Critical Thinking

+## Long term
-•	Programming
+- Programming
+- Genomic data analysis
+- Problem Solving

-•	Investigative
+- Investigative skills

  # Objectives
  i.
 To understand and apply the basics of programming in genomic research within and outside icipe